Cross-view Semantic Segmentation for Sensing Surroundings: Introduction

-In this work we propose a novel framework with View Parsing Network (VPN) for cross-view semantic segmentation using simulation environments, and then transfer them to real-world environments.
+In this work, we propose a novel framework with View Parsing Network (VPN) for cross-view semantic segmentation using simulation environments and then transfer them to real-world environments.
 In VPN, a view transformer module is designed to aggregate the information from multiple first-view observations with different angles and different modalities.
-It further outputs the top-down-view semantic map with spatial layout of objects.
-We evaluate the proposed models on indoor scene of the House3D environment \cite{wu2018building} and outdoor driving scene of the CARLA environment \cite{Dosovitskiy17}.
-Experiments show that our model achieves $85.0\%$ pixel accuracy and $41.0\%$ mIoU on synthetic data of House3D as well as $84.7\%$ pixel accuracy and $33.2\%$ mIoU in CARLA.
-We also provide the domain adaptation result on nuScenes~\cite{nuscenes2019}, a real-world dataset for autonomous driving on which we get the performance of $78.8\%$ pixel accuracy, showing the potential of our work for parsing real-world data.
+It outputs the top-down-view semantic map with a spatial layout of objects.
+We evaluate the proposed models on the indoor scene of the House3D environment \cite{wu2018building} and the outdoor driving scene of the CARLA environment \cite{Dosovitskiy17}.
+Furthermore, to show the cross-view semantic task helps visual navigation, we have demonstrations of real robot.

-Our main contributions are as follows: (1) We introduce a novel task named \textbf{cross-view semantic segmentation} to help agents flexibly sense surrounding environment.
-(2) We propose a framework with \textbf{View Parsing Network} which effectively learns and aggregates features across first-view observations with multiple angles and modalities.
-(3) We further adapt our model, mainly by modifying current domain adaptation techniques for classical semantic segmentation, to work in real world while without any extra annotations.
+Our main contributions are as follows: (1) We introduce a novel task named \emph{cross-view semantic segmentation} to facilitate robots to flexibly sense the surrounding environment.
+(2) We propose a framework with \emph{View Parsing Network} which effectively learns and aggregates features across first-view observations with multiple angles and modalities.
+(3) We further apply the domain adaptation technique to transferring our model so that it can work in real-world data while without any extra annotations.

-\section{Related Work}
+\section{RELATED WORK}